florykhan/GymWhisper/README.md

 # 🎤 GymWhisper — Voice-Powered Workout Tracking

 This repository implements a **frontend web application** that enables hands-free workout logging through natural language voice input.
-Users tap a microphone, describe their workout in spoken words, and the application converts speech into structured workout data using AI — all running entirely in the browser with no backend persistence.
+Users tap a microphone, describe their workout in spoken words, and the application converts speech into structured workout data using AI, all running entirely in the browser with no backend persistence.

 ---